 Check out our Artist’s Blog on incorporating depth for more tips!

 To "crop" means to reduce to only a certain selection.
-Our crop tool can help trim characters and scenes to their needed size.
+Our crop tools can help trim characters and scenes to their needed size.
 We have three ways to crop: Standard Crop, Advanced Crop, and Circular Crop.

 Select character/object to crop and select the crop symbol from the menu.

 With the crop dialogue open, drag the red bounding box to determine the area you want to remain.
 The Standard Crop drops in the shape of a rectangle.
 You are able to move the rectangle around as you need.
-Anything outside the red bounding box will be deleted)
+Anything outside the red bounding box will be removed.

 Click "Crop Image" to save your changes.
 Your image is now cropped!

 When you crop an image, the parts outside the cropping box are never truly deleted.
 If you need to change the cropping, select the image and go back to the crop icon at any time.
 The complete image will still be available.

 Filters are a great way to add a unique style to your storyboard.